Fort Hamilton Parkway station (IND Culver Line): Service patterns

 The station acted as a local-only station from 1968 to 1976, when F trains ran express in both directions between Bergen Street and Church Avenue during rush hours.
 G trains were extended from Smith–Ninth Streets to Church Avenue to provide local service.
 Express service between Bergen and Church ended in 1976 due to budgetary concerns and passenger complaints, and the GG, later renamed the G, was again terminated at the Smith–Ninth Streets station.

-In July 2009, the G was extended from its long-time terminus at Smith–Ninth Streets to a more efficient terminus at Church Avenue to accommodate the rehabilitation of the Culver Viaduct.
+In July 2009, the G was again extended from its terminus at Smith–Ninth Streets to a more efficient terminus at Church Avenue to accommodate the rehabilitation of the Culver Viaduct.
 The G extension was made permanent in July 2012.
 In July 2019, the MTA revealed plans to restore express service on the Culver Line between Jay Street and Church Avenue.
 Express service started on September 16, 2019.

 Station layout

 There are two local tracks and two side platforms.
 The express tracks run under the station and are not visible from the platforms.

 Both platforms have an orange-yellow trim line with a medium red-brown border and mosaic name tablets reading "FT.
 HAMILTON PKWAY." in white sans-serif lettering on a red-brown background and orange-yellow border.
 There are several replacement tiles in bright orange-red throughout the station.
 Below the trim line are tile captions in white lettering on a black background reading "FT HAMILTON PKWAY", and below some of the name tablet mosaics are directional tile captions.
 Wide columns run along the platforms at regular intervals, alternating ones having the standard black name plate with white lettering.

+The tiles were part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, the yellow tiles used at Fort Hamilton Parkway were also used at Seventh Avenue, the next express station to the north, while a different tile color is used at Church Avenue, the next express station to the south.
+Yellow tiles are also used at 15th Street–Prospect Park, the only other local station between Seventh Avenue and Church Avenue.

 South of this station, on the express tracks on the lower level, there are bellmouths for a proposed subway line along Fort Hamilton Parkway and/or the parallel Tenth Avenue.
 After diverging into two lines at around 65th Street, the mainline would have terminated at 86th Street in Bay Ridge, and the other line would travel west from the mainline towards a partially-built tunnel to Staten Island.
 An alternate plan proposed a connection to the BMT West End Line at New Utrecht Avenue.
 These lines were planned as part of the IND Second System.